erwald/blog/posts/tolstoy-in-ryazan.md

 [^2]: Well, it's not quite true to say that he derived this principle from the Sermon on the Mount alone.
 He was at the very least also influenced by a number of pacifist Quakers like [George Fox](https://en.wikipedia.org/wiki/George_Fox) and [William Penn](https://en.wikipedia.org/wiki/William_Penn).
 [^3]: Troyat, H. (1967). _Tolstoy_.
 Doubleday & Company, Inc.

-    Of course Tolstoy was young then & would soon see the horror of war.
+    Of course Tolstoy was young then and would soon see the horror of war.

 [^4]: ibid.
 [^5]: For more on this, read Brian Morris's article [Tolstoy and Anarchism](https://theanarchistlibrary.org/library/brian-morris-tolstoy-and-anarchism).